yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-replication-gateway.markdown

 depanimagewan_example6.jpgtengahimage/attachment_files/sbp/wan_example6.jpgbelakangimage

 # Testing the WAN Gateway Replication
-You can test the setup by using the [benchmark utility|XAP91:Benchmark View - GigaSpaces Browser] comes with the GS-UI.
+You can test the setup by using the depanlinkbenchmark utilitytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Benchmark+View+-+GigaSpaces+Browserbelakanglink comes with the GS-UI.
 Move the one of the Clusters Benchmark icon and click the Start Button: depanimagewan_example7.jpgtengahimage/attachment_files/sbp/wan_example7.jpgbelakangimage

 You will see all spaces **Object Count** across all clusters by clicking the **Spaces icon** on the Space Browser Tab.
 You should see identical number of objects (5000) for all members: